bcgov/smk-cli/docs/edit-tool.md

 ## Bespoke

 Bespoke is a special tool that "holds" other accessible tool data.
-Specifically, this is used for custom tools, and the layer specific search, query and filter tools.
-When you create a Search/Filter/Query on a layer, a `Bespoke` is generated automatically.
+Specifically, this is used for custom tools, as well as the layer specific search, query and filter tools.
+When you create a Search/Filter/Query on a layer, a `Bespoke` tool is generated automatically.
 Your application can have many of these tools.

 Please review `Common settings` above.
 The `Bespoke` tool does not have any additional special configurations.

 ## Directions

-The Directions tool allows access to the DataBC GeoLocation API for creating routes and route-planning.
+The Directions tool allows access to the DataBC GeoLocation API for creating routes and for route planning.
 This is a highly customizable tool with a number of specialized options depending on the type of routes you wish to create.

 ![Settings](directions-settings.png)

 > __Note:__ To use the API, you will need to be provided with an API key from DataBC.
 An API key is not included with SMK.

-In Addtional to the default settings for a tool, you can specify the following options for the route planner:
+In addtion to the default settings for a tool, you can specify the following options for the route planner:

 - Route Optimization
 - Route Traveled